BS in Healthcare Administration (BSHA) Degree

 Median annual salary for medical and health services managers as of May 2024(See disclaimer 4)

-If you are passionate about healthcare and working toward change, this degree is worth considering to start your career journey.
+If you are passionate about healthcare and interested in working toward change, this degree is worth considering for launching your career journey.